Omar-Khawaja/chef_bootstrap/README.md

 # chef_bootstrap

-This script expedites bootstrapping nodes to Chef server
+This script expedites the bootstrapping process of your nodes to your chef server.

-This script will check if the file specifying your nodes exist, and then it will begin to bootstrap your nodes.
-If node names similar to the nodes you are trying to bootstrap already exist on the chef server, this script will automatically delete them first
+This script will check if the file specifying your nodes exists, and then it will begin to bootstrap your nodes.
+If the node names in your specified file are the same as the node names on your chef server, this script will automatically delete the existing nodes first.

 Pay attention to the commented lines in the script where you need to insert your own information.